Krato/resource-generator-docs/docs/1.0/installation.md

 :::

-Require this package (`composer require cloudstudio/resource-generator`) in the `composer.json` of your Laravel project or run the following command in your console:
+Require this package (`cloudstudio/resource-generator`) in the `composer.json` of your Laravel project or run the following command in your console:

 ```
 composer require cloudstudio/resource-generator